Etrit Berisha: UEFA Euro 2016 campaign

-After the World Cup qualifiers, fellow goalkeeper Ujkani switched allegiance to the Kosovo national team, leaving Berisha as Albania’s first-choice goalkeeper, with Shehi serving as his backup.
-Berisha started in Albania’s opening UEFA Euro 2016 qualifying match away against Portugal, producing an outstanding performance as Albania won 1–0 — their first ever victory against the Portuguese side.
-On 14 October 2014, during the match away against Serbia, Berisha started the game but it was abandoned in the 42nd minute after home supporters threw flares onto the pitch and invaded the field, attacking Albanian players with chairs and other objects.
-Initially, UEFA awarded Serbia a 3–0 win but also deducted three points; both federations appealed to the Court of Arbitration for Sport, which on 10 July 2015 overturned the decision and awarded Albania a 3–0 victory, while Serbia’s three-point deduction was upheld.
+After the 2014 World Cup qualifying campaign, Samir Ujkani switched allegiance to the Kosovo national team, leaving Berisha as Albania's only first-choice goalkeeper.
+He started Albania's opening match of the UEFA Euro 2016 qualifiers away to Portugal on 7 September 2014, delivering an effective performance in a 1–0 win — Albania's first victory against Portugal.
+Berisha also started in the match against Serbia on 14 October 2014, which was abandoned in the 42nd minute after crowd disturbances involving flares and an on-field invasion by home supporters.
+UEFA initially awarded Serbia a 3–0 win with a three-point deduction, but both federations appealed; on 10 July 2015 the Court of Arbitration for Sport overturned the match result, awarding Albania a 3–0 victory while upholding Serbia's point deduction.